GuillaumeLeclerc/vue-google-maps/README.md

       loader: vue.withLoaders({
         // apply babel transform to all javascript
         // inside *.vue files.
-        js: 'babel?optional[]=runtime'
+        js: 'babel?optional[]=runtime&loose=true'
       })
     }
   ]
 }
 ```

 Some explanations:

 1. Here `js` is the default language for `<script>` blocks.

-2. The `?optional[]=runtime` query string passed to the loader.
-This instructs Babel to use helper functions from the `babel-runtime` NPM package instead of injecting the helpers into every single file.
+2. The `?optional[]=runtime&loose=true` is a query string passed to the loader.
+This instructs Babel to use helper functions from the `babel-runtime` NPM package instead of injecting the helpers into every single file, and also transform the code in loose mode.
 You'll want this most of the time.

 #### Using Per-file Pre-processors